ShaneSCalder/Fluid-Reserve/README.md

 4. Profit Maximization: Ensure the agents can adjust trading positions to maximize returns based on historical, real-time market data, and sentiment analysis.

+5. Utilize Stable coins like USDC (Circle) to optimize risk management.
 ---

 ## Solution Overview